AndrasKovacs/dawg-gen/README.md

   </tr>
 </table>

-Here the root node points to "A", which in turn points to node 1, and starting from there we can get the other children of "A" by incrementing the index.
+Here the root node points to "A", which in turn points to node 1, and starting from there we can get the other children of "A" by incrementing the index.Note that only the root node (last node) and end node (first node) have predetermined positions.

-Note that only the root node has a fixed position; other nodes (including the null end-node) are laid out arbitrarily.
-Moreover, child lists are interleaved, for example, the child list "A", "B", "C", "D", may have a parent that points to "A" as first child, and another parent that points to "C".
-However, neither the interleaving nor the internal ordering change anything about the logical structure.

 ### 3- vs. 4-byte nodes